emacs-ess/ESS/test/etest/README.md

 ```

-## Initialising and cleaning up the test buffer
+## Initializing and cleaning up the test buffer

 ### `:init`

 By default, the test buffer is in fundamental mode.
-The `:init` keyword offers a convenient initialisation syntax.
+The `:init` keyword offers a convenient initialization syntax.
 It takes an alist of local variables with the same syntax as [directory local variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).

 ```elisp
 (etest-deftest my-test ()